 Too often a pet parent will assume their lost cat has been killed by a predator and give up the search.
 Contrary to popular belief, this is rarely the case!

 The more likely scenario is that your lost cat is terrified, hiding out somewhere nearby.
 We’ve seen cases where a cat has been missing for weeks or months, but is eventually found hiding just a short walk from home.

-So keep up the search!
+So keep up the search and use all the tools available to find your cat.
 If you’re feeling dejected, read our Happy Tails for stories of other pet parents who have reunited with their loved ones.
 Sometimes, all you need is a little encouragement to regain hope.

 Know of any additional tips that have worked for you or a friend?
 Send us an email at firstname.lastname@example.org so we can add them to this list and help other cat owners reunite with their fur babies!